AH2021/AH2021/README.md

 ### Hi there 👋
-My name is Andreas and I studied at the TU Braunschweig Machine Engineering (Master of Science, finished in March.
-2020) with the focus on mechatronics.
-A wide and interesting field, which brings new challenges every day!
+My name is Andreas and I studied Mechatronic Engineering at TU Braunschweig (Master of Science, finished in March 2020) with a focus on Machine Learning and Software Development.
+A broad and interesting field that brings new challenges every day!

-I’m currently learning Webdevelopment with HTML, CSS and JavaScript in my free time and I’m trying to improve my skills with Data Science using Python.
-At work I deal with databases, SQL and C# (.NET Framework) to create a GUI. 💻
+In my spare time I'm currently learning web development with HTML, CSS and JavaScript and trying to improve my data science skills with Python.
+At work I use T-SQL and C# (.NET Framework) to build GUIs and databases.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AH2021&layout=compact)